jedi-verse-MV/jediverse-MV/README.md

 ## Getting Started

-In order to view the JediVerse locally, first you would need to clone the repository using <code> git clone [repo link here]</code>, in the project directory, then you can run:
+In order to view the JediVerse locally, first clone the repository using <code> git clone [repo link here]</code>.
+You can get the repo link just buy copying the web address in the browser window.
+In the project directory, using the CLI, you can then run:

 ### `npm start`

-Runs the app in the development mode.
+This command runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.